 It’s always nice when new products are added to Cooksongold’s range, and particularly exciting when I get to try them out!
-Recently introduced is a selection of beaded wire and rings, which I think will be useful as both a jewellery making component and as a finished jewellery piece.
+Cooksongold has recently introduced a selection of beaded wire and beaded rings, which will be useful as both a jewellery making component and as a finished jewellery piece.

-The lovely new beaded wire compliments the range of beaded rings perfectly, as it comes in exactly the same permeatations along with additional 9ct and 18ct options.
-This fact alone opens up a whole host of opportunities to create suites of jewellery with matching elements, which is great.
+The lovely new beaded wire complements the range of beaded rings perfectly, as it comes in exactly the same variations as the additional 9ct and 18ct options.
+That means there’s plenty of handmade jewellery designs with beads that you can start to work on.

 To satisfy my own curiosity, I had a play with a section of 1.5mm gold filled beaded wire and found it to be extremely pliable and easy to work with as you might expect, as it is supplied half hard.
 I was able to quickly form a coil to make jump rings by hand, and sawing through was easy as you have the convenient indents between each tiny ball to guide you.